 The most famous of the hacks throughout the years was the Mt Gox hack back in 2014.
 The exchange handled about 70% of all Bitcoin traffic and in the end, more than 850,000 Bitcoins were stolen.
 Valued at $450 million at the time (today worth $3.4 billion dollars).
 This is one of many hacks involved in cryptocurrencies.

 Go Cryptowise could report that North Korea has reportedly launched a hacking group.
 That’s been involved in cryptocurrency hacks to the value of $571 million (read more here).

 The affair has not yet reached any positive outcome with questions remains unanswered, and unfortunately, users remains without their cryptocurrencies.
 So please make sure you avoid these common risks with crypto.
 Keeping your Bitcoins and cryptocurrencies somewhere safe.

 - Don’t forget that you should never share your private keys with anyone.
 And keep them somewhere safe.

 - Don’t store your cryptocurrencies on an exchange for too long.
 Or store that many cryptocurrencies at one point on an exchange.
 A recommendation would be to keep a smaller amount that you use for trading for example.

 - Do your research before trying out a new exchange.
 Read up on it on Reddit and other social forums.
 And try and do a smaller test amount before sending all of your coins there.

 - If you own Bitcoin or cryptocurrencies more than 3x the value of let’s say a Ledger Nano S then you should definitely buy a hardware option to keep your cryptocurrencies safe.

 - Make sure that the website address you’re accessing is the correct one, there’s been several phishing hacks with crypto throughout the years.
 Where fake website addresses have been created to fool you to login using your credentials.
 So make to check twice before accessing any website.
 And check that they are using HTTPS the added security protocol to websites.

-We hope you liked this article on the best Bitcoin and cryptocurrency wallets.
+We hope you liked this article on the best Bitcoin wallets and best crypto wallets.
 If you have any questions or suggestions please leave a comment below.
 Otherwise please share the article if you enjoyed it.